You want smart political talk without the meltdowns?

 This was in the Wall Street Journal.

-And how come we didn't see all the flashing lights and there wasn't the raid and there wasn't the armed guards or arm armed officers?
+And how come we didn't see all the flashing lights and there wasn't the raid and there wasn't the armed guards or armed officers?

 Because this search came after Biden's lawyers agreed to let agents search his former office at the Penn Biden Center.

-Remember, at Mar-a-Lago, the FBI agents, they were invited in, had unfettered access, were in the room where ultimately, quote, the documents were found.
+Remember at Mar-a-Lago, the FBI agents, they were invited in, had unfettered access, were in the room where ultimately, quote, the documents were found.

 They could have asked to take them that day.